ayush9h/ayush9h/README.md

 ### Hi there 👋

 # 💫 About Me:
-I'm currently studying in BML Munjal University as 2nd Year Student pursuing<br>Computer Science and Engineering.<br>
+I'm currently studying in BML Munjal University as 2nd Year Student pursuing Computer Science and Engineering.<br>
+Currently learning Application Development(Flutter) and Machine Learning.

 ## 🌐 Socials: